kaitandas/Exploratory-Data-Analysis/README.md

 Evaluate the model performance and visualize the predictions using provided scripts.

 Conclusion:
-Contributions to this project(EDA) are welcome!
+Contributions to this project are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.